AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 Like what I do?
 Check out my other creative endeavors here: https://abyssalsoda.carrd.co/

-This project uses Typescript to provide type checking and documentation.
-The repo depends on the latest plugin API (obsidian.d.ts) in Typescript Definition format, which contains TSDoc comments describing what it does.
+This project uses Typescript and depends on the latest plugin API (obsidian.d.ts) in Typescript Definition format, which contains TSDoc comments describing what it does.

 **Note:** Plugin is in early development, currently only .clip files are supported and customization is limited.